-In a few well chosen words he pro-ceeded to deal with the subject of the silver question.
-Going back to the be-ginning the speaker indulged in a hisof the white metal and its subsequent treatment at the hands of both parties.
-After going into detail the gentleman concluded his address by introducing the speaker of the evening.
+ceeded to deal with the subject of the silver question.
+Going back to the be-ginning the speaker indulged in a his-tory of the white metal and its subsequent treatment at the hands of both parties.
+After going into detail the gentleman concluded his address by introducing the speaker of the evenirg.
 Frank J. Cannon.

-Upon that gentleman rising to his feet he was greeted with cheers.
-With-Cannon began speaking upon the sub-ject of silver which he designated as being among the most vital questions ever submitted to the American people.
-Among other things Senator Cannon said.
-"If the Democrats were still with Cleveland and, the Republicans with dama, it would take to the words Cleveland represented in the Demo-cratic party just what Hanna repre-sents in the Republican party.
-In 1860 the people elected that worthy sucwhich it is alleged.
-Thomas Matthews with the purpose of evading a judgment for \$525.15 rendered on January 13, 1898, in the case of Mary E. Hanks, etc., vs. Thomas Matthews et al.
+Ject of silver which he designated as being among the most vital questions ever submitted to the American people.
+Among other things Senator Cannon said: "If the Democrats were still with Cleveland and the Republicans with Ranna, Provided in the Democratic party just what Hanna represents in the Republican party.
+In 1800. they will try the experiment of 18 again and elect a President of the per ple in the person of William J. Bryan Continuing in this strain the speaker proceeded to flay the administration and launch forth into a plea for the white metal to the extent of asking that all those who came under the sound of his voice would vote for Bryan at the coming presidential election.

-Probate Orders.

-The following orders in probate were made by Judge pro tem Blair today: Estate of Clara C. Klimball, incompetent; order made for sais of real property.

-Estate of Martha A. Stoddart, descended to fine of the extent of asking that all those who came under the sound of his voice would vote for Bryan at the coming presidential election.

-sound of his voice would vote for Bryan at the coming presidential election.
-The meeting closed amid demonstra-tions of aproval on the part of those present.
-Among those who went out from Salt Lake on the special yesterday afternoon were: Mrs. Joseph M. Cohen, Samuel W. Stewart, Joseph T. Rich-ards, David Hempstead, Mahoort Spenards, David Hempstead, Mahonri Spen-cer, John A. Mr., nes, John Hayes, D. O. Willey, James Thompson, W. B. La Vellle, B. T. Lloyd, W. H. Dale, Wil-liam H. Evans, James E. Lynch, Ham Naylor, George H. Wood, H. A. Smith, George A. Whitaker and W. J. Horne, Mrs. Lawes H. Moyle, Greece H. Mrs. James H. Moyle, Mrs. George H. Wood and the Ladles' Democratic Glea-club, composed of Misses Jones, Larson, duvunnanunnanunnunununun POLITICAL POINTERS.
+The meeting closed amid demonstrations of aproval on the part of those tions of aproval on the part of the present.
+Among those who went of from Salt Lake on the special resterd afternoon were: Mrs. Joseph M. Cohe Samuel W. Stewart, Joseph T. Ric ards, David Hempstead, Mahouri Spe ards, David Hempstend, Manouri Spen-cer, John A. Maynes, John Hayes, D. O. Willey, James Thompson, W. B. La Vellle, B. T. Lloyd, W. H. Dale, Wil-llam H. Evans, James E. Lynch, Ham Naylor, George H. Wood, H. A. Smith, George A. Whitaker and W. J. Horne, Mrs. James H. Moyle, Mrs. George H. Wood and the Ladies' Democratic Glee cipb, composed of Missos Jones, Larson. club, composed of Misses Jones, Larson, McCallister and Tyler

+POLITICAL POINTERS.

-Boundanner and a second The Republicans of Lehi held a big meeting in sugaropolis on Thursday evening.
-Mayor Evans was chalrman of the rally and after a few well-directed remarks, introduced the speakers of the evening in the persons of J. D. Dixon, J. M. Harmon and Stephen L. Chipman.
-The balance of the time was taken up by flon.
+BUNDANIA MARAMANANA BARANA BAR The Republicans of Lehi held a big meeting in sugarepolis on Thursday evening.
+Mayor Evans was chairman of the rally and after a few well-directed remarks, introduced the speaks of the evening in the persons of J. Dixon, J. M. Harmon and Stephen was taken up by Hon.
 Thomas Fitch.